Adelaide, South Africa: Before European arrival

-The modern day area of Adelaide was first inhabited by Bushmen and Xhosa people (estimated around 1530 to 1760), but in the late 18th and 19th century white farmer settlers arrived here.
-Some Bushmen were displaced while some intermarried with Xhosa people such as the Gqunukhwebe, Gqwashu and Sukwini people.
+The first recorded settlement of the modern day area of Adelaide was during the late 18th and 19th centuries, when white farmers (known as trekboers) settled here and started productive farming.
+Before that time there may have been some dispersed groups of Bushmen, however they left no written records.

 Colonial Adelaide

 Adelaide's origins date back to 1835 when a British officer named Captain Alexander Boswell Armstrong (1787–1862) established a military encampment which he named Fort Adelaide after Adelaide of Saxe-Meiningen, wife of King William IV.
 Despite the earlier English settlers, who were part of the 1820 Settlers, later on a large number of both Scottish and Afrikaans people soon immigrated here too.
 The Scottish were also the first to erect a church in the local area.

 Modern day Adelaide

 Adelaide is an important centre for wool and sheep farming.
 Beef, mutton, venison, and citrus fruit are also important products.
 The specialised abattoir for venison (farm-hunted game meat) operating in the central town provides much needed employment to the local residents.